computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 1. A evaluation script that can be used to score submissions like on the class leaderboard.
 The output of any model implementations should be gradeable with this program.

-We'll vote on the best projects, and the best ones will be available for ther students to complete as an optional final homework assignment.

 We're going to split up the work on the term project into several deliverables, each with their own due dates.
 You don't have to wait to start working on each part of the project.
 We encourage you to begin work early, so that you have a polished final product.